jphong125/stellaapic/Writerside/topics/Refund.md

 - Important : If bet transaction is not found then nothing should happen on the Casino Operator side and success (0) or specific error code for this situation should be returned.
 - Important : **It is automatically executed when the operator executes "cancel round"**.
+- Important : If a bet is successful and **no response is received for the result in 90 days**,<br/> the Lucky Monaco system will automatically initiate a refund process.

 ## Request